 - What They Could Have Done Differently: Bezos doesn’t appear to have ever acknowledged the controversy around his Earth Day 2018 tweet, let alone admit fault – perhaps because doing so would validate his critics.
 But Bezos’ inaction fueled the perception he’s an out-of-touch plutocrat with no empathy for working people and no interest in sharing the fruits of his immense success.
 The tweet’s self-promotional aside further contributed to that narrative, fairly or not.

 - How to Avoid a Similar Fail: Until you’re the multibillionaire owner of a company that employs a poorly paid, overworked army, you won’t repeat Bezos’ mistake.
 In the meantime, avoid social media content a reasonable person might interpret as hypocritical or tone-deaf.
 Take the same care when posting from your personal account, where you’re more likely to let your guard down.
-A good start is to refrain from pointed political or social commentary when it’s likely to be associated with the organization you represent unless your superiors give you such discretion.
+A good start is to refrain from pointed political or social commentary in a marketing campaign, especially when it’s likely to be associated with the organization you represent unless your superiors give you such discretion.
 And when in doubt, don’t post.

 4. Asking the Wrong Question – Lockheed Martin